+As we begin to move forward and get “Back on Track” we are also focused on preparing for another wave of this pandemic.
+New Hope has implemented additional steps to help the individuals we serve and our associates remain healthy.
 Thank you to all of our associates, families and community members for your support and understanding during this time.
 Please find additional resources and information below.
 If you should have any questions or additional concerns, please contact us using the form on this page.

-New Hope is taking these additional precautions:
+To best serve our clients, New Hope is taking these additional precautions:

-- Visitors to our facilities are being restricted as noted in the visitor guielines below.
+- Visitors to our facilities are being restricted as noted in the visitor guidelines below.
 Associates are being screened daily and asked to disclose if they have been experiencing symptoms of COVID-19.
 If they report symptoms, we will request that they leave and not return until they are feeling well.
 Associates are also closely monitoring the health of those we serve.

 - NHI nurses will be focused on providing increased screening of individuals served to look for possible symptoms of COVID-19 to ensure a rapid response if necessary.

-Group Home Visitor Policy
+Group Home and Supported Living Visitor Policy

-Payne Road Closed
+Payne Road Limited Access